 An EPUB file, compared to the closed proprietary nature of other e-book file formats, is an open-source e-book format supported by most e-book readers (Kindle being the main exception).
 Short for Electronic Publication, EPUB files can be read by compatible readers and software on desktop browsers, smartphones, and tablets.

 What is an EPUB file?

 An EPUB file — short for Electronic Publication — is an open-source e-book file format that is recognized by most e-book readers.
 The biggest exception to this is Amazon’s Kindle, which has its own closed proprietary e-book file format called MOBI.
-However, in 2022, they started to move away from MOBI and towards their own version of EPUB.
+However, in 2022, the company started to move away from MOBI and towards its own version of EPUB.
 So in the future, it is entirely possible that all EPUB files may eventually be compatible with Kindle.